 Barbados has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.

-In 1994, Lloyd Erskine Sandiford remained Prime Minister until 1994.
+In 1994, Lloyd Erskine Sandiford remained Prime Minister.

-In 1994, Owen Arthur of the BLP won the Barbadian general election, becoming prime minister.
+In 1994, Owen Arthur of the BLP won the Barbadian general election.

-Barbados is an original member of the World Trade Organization (WTO) since 1995.
+Barbados is an original member (1995) of the World Trade Organization (WTO).

-From 2000 to 2009, the Barbados Open, played at Royal Westmoreland Golf Club, was an annual stop on the European Seniors Tour.
+From 2000, The Barbados Open, played at Royal Westmoreland Golf Club, was an annual stop on the European Seniors Tour.

-In September 2001, the Barbadian economy entered a recession due to decreases in tourism and consumer spending, impacted by the 11 September 2001 attacks in the United States.
+In September 2001, the Barbadian economy entered a recession due to a decrease in tourism and consumer spending, exacerbated by the impact of the September 11, 2001 attacks in the United States.

-In 2002, Barbados was in a recession due to decreases in tourism and consumer spending.
+In 2002, Barbados remained in a recession due to decreased tourism and consumer spending.

-From 2003 to 2006, the Grantley Adams International Airport underwent a US$100 million upgrade and expansion.
+From 2003, the Grantley Adams International Airport underwent a US$100 million upgrade and expansion.

 In 2003, unemployment in Barbados dropped to 10.7%.

-In July 2005, the Barbadian economy was negatively affected by the 7 July 2005 London bombings in the United Kingdom, contributing to a recession.
+In July 2005, the Barbadian economy was impacted by the London bombings in the United Kingdom, contributing to the ongoing recession.

 In 2005, Barbados replaced the Judicial Committee of the Privy Council with the Caribbean Court of Justice as its final court of appeal.

-In December 2006, the WGC-World Cup took place at the country's Sandy Lane resort on the Country Club course, an 18-hole course designed by Tom Fazio.
+In December 2006, the WGC-World Cup took place at the Sandy Lane resort on the Country Club course in Barbados.

-As of December 2007, Barbados is linked by an Economic Partnership Agreement with the European Commission.
+As of December 2007, Barbados is linked by an Economic Partnership Agreement with the European Commission through the Cotonou Agreement.

 In 2008, the DLP won the Barbadian general election.

-In 2008, the government of Barbados spends 6.7% of its GDP on education.
+In 2008, the government of Barbados spent 6.7% of its GDP on education.

 As of 2009, officials at the Barbados stock exchange were investigating the possibility of augmenting the local exchange with an International Securities Market (ISM) venture.

-In 2010, Hurricane Tomas struck Barbados, but caused only minor damage.
+In 2010, Barbados was struck by Hurricane Tomas, but it caused only minor damage.

-In 2010, the new Prime Minister David Thompson died and was replaced by Freundel Stuart.
+In 2010, David Thompson died and was replaced by Freundel Stuart.

-In 2014, the Bushy Park Circuit hosted the Race of Champions.
+In 2014, the Bushy Park Circuit in Barbados hosted the Race of Champions.

-For the year 2015, 1% of the forest area was reported to be under public ownership, 0% private ownership and 99% with ownership listed as other or unknown in Barbados.
+In 2015, 1% of the forest area was reported to be under public ownership, 0% private ownership and 99% with ownership listed as other or unknown.

 In the second quarter of 2015, unemployment in Barbados increased to 11.9%.

-In 2016, Barbados had 0.17 global hectares of biocapacity per person within its territory and used 0.84 global hectares of biocapacity per person.
-This resulted in Barbados running a biocapacity deficit.
+In 2016, Barbados had 0.17 global hectares of biocapacity per person, while using 0.84 global hectares of biocapacity per person, resulting in a biocapacity deficit.

 In May 2017, Darian King achieved a career-high ranking of 106.

-From 2017 to 2019, the Barbadian economy declined into another recession during the world economic crisis.
+From 2017, the Barbadian economy declined into another recession during the world economic crisis.

 By May 2018, Barbados's outstanding debt had climbed to US$7.5 billion, more than 1.7 times the country's GDP.

-In June 2018, the government of Barbados defaulted on its sovereign debt when it failed to make a coupon on Eurobonds maturing in 2035.
-Outstanding bond debt of Barbados reached US$4.4 billion.
+In June 2018, the Barbadian government defaulted on its sovereign debt by failing to make a coupon payment on Eurobonds maturing in 2035.
+Outstanding bond debt reached US$4.4 billion.

 In 2018, the BLP returned to power under Mia Mottley, who became Barbados's first female prime minister.